Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Design a Datasheet Form

-1. To Create a Datasheet Form, click on the Order_Detail Table, select Form from Insert Menu, and select Autoform: Datasheet from the displayed list of options in the Formwizard.
+1. To create a Datasheet Form, click on the Order_Detail Table, select Form from the Insert Menu, and select Autoform: Datasheet from the displayed list of options in the Formwizard.

 A Datasheet form will be created and will open the Table contents in Datasheet View.

-2. Select Save As. . . from File Menu and give the name Order Details for the Form.
+2. Select the Save As... option from the File Menu and give the name Order Details for the Form.
 The Datasheet Form will be saved, but it will not be closed.

-3. Select Design View from View Menu to change the Form in Design View mode.
+3. Select Design View from the View Menu to change the Form to Design View mode.

-The Form in Design View looks like the image given below or may be different depending on your version of MS-Access.
+The Form in Design View should look like the image shown below, although the appearance may vary slightly depending on your version of Microsoft Access.

-Doesn't matter how the Fields are arranged on the Form, whether in row format or Column Format the data will be always displayed in Datasheet format.
-The placement of Fields will not affect the way the data is displayed on the Datasheet but the Tab Order does.
+Doesn't matter how the Fields are arranged on the Form, whether in Row or Column Format, the data will always be displayed in Datasheet format.
+The placement of Fields will not affect the way the data is displayed on the Datasheet, but the Tab Order does.

 The Tab Order of Controls

-Let us try and find out how the Tab Order of Fields influences the Datasheet View.
+Let us find out how the Field's Tab Order influences the Datasheet View.

 2. Change the View into Design mode again and re-arrange the ProductID and UnitPrice fields by switching their places.